truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/AddStorjNode.md

    * Open 28967 for both TCP and UDP.
    * Open ports 7777 and 8888 for outbound communication.

-   Alternatively, use a dynamic DNS (DDNS) service such as NoIP to to [create a host name](#creating-a-ddns-host-name) if you do not have a static IP address for the system nodes.
+   Alternatively, use a dynamic DNS (DDNS) service such as NoIP to [create a host name](#creating-a-ddns-host-name) if you do not have a static IP address for the system nodes.

 6. Create a publicly-available domain name to access the Storj application.
 Point this to your router public IP address.

 7. [Create a Storj identity and authorize it](https://docs.storj.io/node/dependencies/identity) for every node.
    Every node must have a unique identifier on the network.
-Use NFS/SMB shares or or a file transfer service such as FTP to upload the credentials generated.
+Use NFS/SMB shares or a file transfer service such as FTP to upload the credentials generated.
-   If the identity is not present on the storage directory, it generates and authorizes one automatically.
+   If the identity is not present in the storage directory, it generates and authorizes one automatically.
-   This can take a long time and consume resources of the system while it generates one.
+   This can take a long time and consume system resources while it generates one.

 8. [Install the Storj application](#installing-the-storj-app) in SCALE.